jankstar/pydocu/README.md

 ```

 ## POST "/api/delete_document/{tenant}/{id}"
-Delete the data for a document.
+The clean-up should take place when the document has been processed - step 99 - and the data has been downloaded.

-## test functions
+## Test functions
 ```POST "/api/predict_sts" ``` - compares semantics of two sentences</br>
 ```POST "/api/predict_zs"``` - semantic classification of a sentence</br>